terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 - **But the hack performs some vital functions extremely well, which makes it valuable.**
 - **The challenge: Project Engineering so that it works well enough for specific applications.**

+Note: **PC Multi-tasking is not a hack**.
+Computers may not actually run all tasks concurrently, but the net effect for a human is multi-tasking. **The net effect of TF's for humans IS NOT INTELLIGENCE**.
+The AI titans do all they can to make them appear to be intelligent, and they claim they are possibly intelligent (a false statement they are well aware of).

 <br>